 Part I: The Place.

 Of all the questions I get on Twitter the most common is this: “How do you build a town?”
-We know well how it used to be done, but these last one or two centuries we have forgotten how to do it (with only a handful of notable exceptions during the last century).
+We know well how it used to be done, but these last one or two centuries we have forgotten how to do it (with only a handful of notable exceptions during the last century1).
 The other day I was asked again, but this time with a set of premises that made the question a little easier to approach.
-I have anonymized all the details but the general idea remains: four guys (friends) with money have bought a suitably large piece of land in Texas and now want to create a car-free human-scaled town of the kind that I am always writing about.
+I have anonymized all the details but the general idea remains: four guys (friends) with money have bought a suitably large piece of land in Texas and now want to create a car-free human-scaled town2 of the kind that I am always writing about.

 This is my first published long form.
 It is my general idea to write as little as possible while still getting the point across.
 I might delete this first attempt.